tendermint/tendermint/docs/architecture/adr-069-flexible-node-intitalization.md

 ### Do Nothing

-The current implementation is functional and sufficient for the vast majority of use cases (e.g. all users of the Cosmos-SDK as well as anyone who runs tendermint and the ABCI application in separate processes).
+The current implementation is functional and sufficient for the vast majority of use cases (e.g., all users of the Cosmos-SDK as well as anyone who runs tendermint and the ABCI application in separate processes).
 In the current implementation, and even previous versions, modifying node initialization or injecting custom components required